corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 One common way to fix the problem is to use generics instead of trait objects.
 Generics resolve to concrete types *at compile time*, so the compiler knows the size of `Self`.
-Basically, the compiler will generate a separate copy of the function for each concrete type that implements the trait.
+The compiler generates a separate copy of the function for each concrete type that implements the trait.
 Then, at runtime, you no longer need to worry about any dynamic dispatch (which means "figuring out the type at runtime").
 The compiler always knows which type it is dealing with, so it can pick the right method to call.